Yanxxx7979/Yanxxx7979/README.md

 <!--
 **Yanxxx7979/Yanxxx7979** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- ✨This is Xin Yan!

-Here are some ideas to get you started:
+**Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently a junior in NCU
+- 🔭 I'm major in Mechanical Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I'm from Taiwan Kaoshiung

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...